makandra/katapult/README.md

 for details: Its methods are executed one-by-one, while the method names are a description of what they do.

-### Alternative: Using Katapult in an existing Rails application
+#### Alternative: Using Katapult in an existing Rails application
-`katapult` expects a fresh application (which it would usually generate itself).
-If you have an existing Rails application, you *may* use `katapult`, but be
+Katapult generates a fresh application.
+If you have an existing Rails application, you *may* use Katapult to configure it.
-warned: it is not designed to respect existing files, although it will usually ask before overwriting something.
+Be warned: it is not designed to respect existing files, although it will usually ask before overwriting something.

-After adding it to the Gemfile, run the basics generator manually:
+After adding it to the Gemfile, invoke the basics generator manually:

     bin/rails generate katapult:basics